merrelle-official/Pong-C/README.md

 The whole game is presented in step-by-step mode using only the standard library "stdio.h" The project does not use additional functions, all the code is described in main().
 There are no duplicate elements.
-To run the program, go to the src folder and run "ping.exe".
+To run the program, go to the src folder and run "pong.exe".

 P.S.
 This is my first educational project in C.